Memphis900/Memphis900/README.md

 I've got big dreams of becoming a kick-ass front-end developer.
 To make that happen, there's a whole bunch of stuff I need to get under my belt:

 • I gotta nail down the basics of computer science.

 • Understanding how the web works is essential.

 • HTML, CSS, and JS are my bread and butter, so I want to be a pro at those.

 • Web security is a must-know for me.

 • SEO (Search Engine Optimization) is something I need to master.

 • Version control with Git is crucial.

-•I want to dive into the world of jQuery and leverage its power.
+• I want to dive into the world of jQuery and leverage its power.

 • Typescript is something I need to explore and get comfortable with.

 • When it comes to frameworks, I've got my eyes on React, Angular, or Vue.

 • Bootstrap is gonna be super handy for me.

 • And last but not least, I want to rock it with SASS for efficient styling.

 I'm all ears for any suggestions or feedback you might have.
 Seriously, if I mess something up or if there's a better way to do things, please let me know!